 I use EMDR Eye Movement Desensitization and Reprocessing with people who are suffering with present day difficulties due to past events and experiences.
+EMDR stands for Eye Movement Desensitisation and Reprocessing.
+It is a therapy used to help people recover from distressing events and the problems they have caused, like flashbacks, upsetting thoughts or images, depression or anxiety.

 By reprocessing those experiences with the use of EMDR, the way the memory is stored can change.
 The aim of the therapy is for you to be able to recall those difficult events without feeling all the pain and discomfort once associated with it.
-In the process the distressing memories seem to lose their intensity, so that the memories are less distressing and seem more like 'ordinary' memories.
+In the process, the distressing memories seem to lose their intensity, so that the memories are less distressing and seem more like 'ordinary' memories.

 What to expect?